orb-lang/espalier/doc/md/espalier/elpatt.md

 end

 ```

 ### S : Capture set

   Uses ordered choice to create a pattern which will match any provided
-pattern.
+pattern\.

-This will patternize anything you feed it, which is convenient for strings.
+This will patternize anything you feed it, which is convenient for strings\.

 Despite being called "Set", it makes no attempt at uniqueness and will
-match against patterns in the order provided.
+match against patterns in the order provided\.

 ```lua
 function elpatt.S(a, ...)